 - Talk to a realtor about the value of your current house if you have one.

 - Talk to a mortgage broker/personal banker about your loan options.
 (Hint: use terminology of “house” rather than “cohousing.”

 Hang Out With Us

-We expect to use the Fall of 2021 through Spring and Summer 2022 to meet those who are interested in exploring more about what it means to be part of the Acorn Creek Community.
+We expect to use the 2023 through 2023 to meet those who are interested in exploring more about what it means to be part of the Acorn Creek Community.

 It’s important to us to find time for explorers to get to know us, and us them.
 To this end, we’ll prioritize time for social times together, including some online sessions for those who aren’t local.
 As of February 2024, we have one lot (#2) available.
 Many relevant questions are addressed in our FAQ and Timeline documents.